About Supervising Teen Drivers

 Make an effort to enjoy the learning process: Driving is a big step toward independence, and your teen is entering a new phase of life.
 You’ll both remember this experience for years to come.
 Make it a good memory!

-Practice makes perfect: Studies show that the risk of a crash diminishes with experience.
-The more time you can spend driving with your teen, the less likely it is they’ll crash when they begin driving alone.
+Practice, practice, practice: Studies show that the risk of a crash diminishes with experience.
+The more time you can spend driving with your teen, the less likely it will be that they’ll crash when they begin driving alone.
 Driving in a variety of circumstances is equally important.
-While using this program, you should drive on all types of roads.
+While using this program, you and your teen should drive on all types of roads.
 Make sure your teen gets exposure to a variety of roadways, and in different conditions as well: at night; in rain, fog, and snow; and in heavy and light traffic.

 Be a driving role model: It’s not enough to say, “Do as I say.”
 Children imitate their parents’/guardians’ behavior, so your driving should set a good example for your teen to emulate.
 Be sure that you: